CoolBeansProgramming/Bellabeat-Case-Study/README.md

-## Bellabeat Case Study
-# How Can a Wellness Technology Company Play It Smart?
+# Bellabeat: How Can a Wellness Technology Company Play It Smart?
 A Google Data Analytics Professional Certificate Capstone Project.